-Antimicrobial resistance, a major public health concern, largely arises from excess use of antibiotic and antifungal drugs.
-Lack of routine diagnostic testing for fungal diseases exacerbates the problem of antimicrobial drug empiricism. both antibiotic and antifungal.
-In support of this contention, we cite 4 common clinical situations that illustrate this problem: 1) inaccurate diagnosis of fungal sepsis in hospitals and intensive care units, resulting in inappropriate use of broad-spectrum antibacterial drugs in patients with invasive candidiasis; 2) failure to diagnose chronic pulmonary aspergillosis in patients with smear-negative pulmonary tuberculosis; 3) misdiagnosis of fungal asthma, resulting in unnecessary treatment with antibacterial drugs instead of antifungal drugs and missed diagnoses of life-threatening invasive aspergillosis in patients with chronic obstructive pulmonary disease; and 4) overtreatment and undertreatment of Pneumocystis pneumonia in HIV-positive patients.
+Antimicrobial resistance, a major public health concern, largely arises from excess use of antibacterial and antifungal drugs.
+Lack of routine diagnostic testing for fungal diseases exacerbates the problem of antimicrobial drug empiricism, both antibiotic and antifungal.
+In support of this contention, we cite 4 common clinical situations that illustrate this problem: 1) inaccurate diagnosis of fungal sepsis in hospitals and intensive care units, resulting in inappropriate use of broad-spectrum antibacterial drugs in patients with invasive candidiasis; 2) failure to diagnose chronic pulmonary aspergillosis in patients with smear-negative pulmonary tuberculosis; 3) misdiagnosis of fungal asthma, resulting in unnecessary treatment with antibacterial drugs instead of antifungal drugs and missed diagnoses of lifethreatening invasive aspergillosis in patients with chronic obstructive pulmonary disease; and 4) overtreatment and undertreatment of Pneumocystis pneumonia in HIV-positive patients.
 All communities should have access to nonculture fungal diagnostics, which can substantially benefit clinical outcome, antimicrobial stewardship, and control of antimicrobial resistance.

-A ntimicrobial resistance (AMR) is a major public health concern and a major threat to modern medicine (1).
+Antimicrobial resistance (AMR) is a major public health concern and a major threat to modern medicine (1).
 In the United States, it is estimated that antibiotic-resistant infections are associated with 23,000 deaths per year (2) and excess healthcare-associated costs of approximately US \$20-25 billion (3).
 Minimizing AMR has been the focus of

 Author affiliations: Global Action Fund for Fungal Infections, Geneva, Switzerland (D.W.
 Denning, D.S.
 Perlin, A.L.
 Colombo, A. Chakrabarti, M.D.
 Richardson, T.C.
 Sorrell); The University of Manchester, Manchester, UK (D.W.
 Denning, E.G. Muldoon, M.D.
 Richardson); University Hospital of South Manchester, Manchester (D.W.
-Denning, E.G. Muldoon, M.D.
+Denning, M.D.
 Richardson); Rutgers Biomedical and Health Sciences, Newark, New Jersey, USA (D.S.
 Perlin); Universidade Federal de São Paulo, São Paulo, Brazil (A.L.
 Colombo); Postgraduate Institute of Medical Education and Research, Chandigarh, India (A. Chakrabarti); University of Sydney, Sydney, Australia (T.C.
-Sorrell) accelerating efforts with multipronged approaches tailored to individual countries and healthcare settings.
-Even if the difficult task of developing new antimicrobial drugs is successful, current efforts aimed at reducing the development of resistance will need to be maintained to protect these novel compounds.
+Sorrell)